 Four hours.
+Same as MKT 3575.
 A study of the entrepreneurial aspects of business management including financial understanding as well as all of the activities in managing a business.
 Analyzes how entrepreneurs help shape and energize the free-enterprise system with innovation and job creation.
 Global considerations and entrepreneurship are included.
 The student discovers the advantages and pitfalls of entrepreneurship through the comprehensive development of a business plan assignment.